Update Insights on October 2021

 While interactive and responsive chart types tools starting as xls / cvs Excel files , transfered to tableau software , range from simple bars and lines to arrow, range and scatter plots , help into creating data analysis, from locator maps to thematic choropleth & symbol maps.

-Some good examples of data scrapping / web scraping are: News articles; Sports scores ; Weather forecasts; Stock prices; and Online retailer prices.
+Some good examples of data scrapping / web scraping are: News articles; Sports scores ; Weather forecasts; Stock prices; and Online retailer prices - act of pulling data directly from a website by parsing the HTML from the web page itself, and how we tie together automation and user interaction with web scraping that would take hours to copy manually.

 Apps in Google Maps with AI-enable mapping search / scans road information, using algorithms to determine the optimal route to take on foot , a car, bike, bus or train.
 Google Maps